Simbotic/cognition/README.md

-# Cognition System
+# Cognition
+## PoC cognitive decision-making system

-The Cognition System is a decision-making tool that utilizes OpenAI's GPT-3 to interact with users and help them make decisions based on a predefined decision tree.
+Cognition is a decision-making tool that utilizes Large Language Models (LLMs) to interact with users and help them make decisions based on a predefined decision tree.
 The system also integrates with other AI tools like Wolfram|Alpha to answer factual and mathematical questions.

 ## Features

 - Predefined decision tree in YAML format
-- Integration with OpenAI's GPT-3 for decision-making
+- Integration with Large Language Models (LLMs) for decision-making
 - Recursive prediction of user responses
 - Integration with Wolfram|Alpha for answering factual and mathematical questions